5/15/2025

 Analyst, Lake Street Capital Markets

-Hey guys, thanks for taking my questions.
-You know, first of all, for me, and I know you're not providing guidance, but if we think back to last quarter, you guys did get some commentary that you expect to at least grow revenue and even dock for the year.
-So, you know, not asking to reiterate that, but have you seen any changes over the first quarter, sorry, in the first month of April that would think, or that would cause you to change that expectation?
+Hey, guys.
+Thanks for taking my questions.
+You know, first of all, for me and Dayton, I know you're not providing guidance, but if we think back to last quarter, you guys did give some commentary that you expect to at least grow revenue and even dock for the year.
+So, you know, not asking to reiterate that, but have you seen any changes over the, you know, first quarter, sorry, in the first month of April that would or that would cause you to change that expectation?

 speaker

-No, and yeah, I'm happy to reiterate that.
-I guess I don't view that as formal guidance, like we're not giving a revenue number or an even down number for the full year.
-But yeah, our hope and expectation would be that we deliver organic revenue growth for the company overall in 2025.
+No. And, yeah, look, I'm happy to reiterate that.
+I guess I don't view that as formal guidance, like we're not giving a revenue number or an EBITDA number for the full year.
+But, yeah, our hope and expectation would be that we deliver organic revenue growth for the company overall in 2025.
+Okay.

 speaker